ceph/ceph/doc/releases/firefly.rst

 ===============

 This is a long-awaited bugfix release for firefly.
-It has several imporant (but relatively rare) OSD peering fixes, performance issues when snapshots are trimmed, several RGW fixes, a paxos corner case fix, and some packaging updates.
+It has several important (but relatively rare) OSD peering fixes, performance issues when snapshots are trimmed, several RGW fixes, a paxos corner case fix, and some packaging updates.